jgraph/www.diagrams.net-source/doc/getting-started-editor.md

 #### Style tab

-When you have selected one or more shapes, you can change the fill and outline colour of shapes, edit styles, [copy and paste styles](/doc/faq/styles-copy-paste.html) in the Style tab in the format panel on the right.
-If you have selected a connector, you can change how it is drawn - curved, straight or with sharp right-angles, if it is a broken line or solid, whether line jumps are used and which arrows are used at either end of the connector, and more.
+When you have selected one or more shapes, you can [change the fill and outline colour of shapes](/doc/faq/shape-styles.html), edit styles, [copy and paste styles](/doc/faq/styles-copy-paste.html) in the Style tab in the format panel on the right.
+You can [change how a selected connector is drawn](/doc/faq/connector-styles.html) - curved, straight or with sharp right-angles, if it is a broken line or solid, whether line jumps are used and which arrows are used at either end of the connector, and more.

 Compare the different style options below when a shape is selected (left) and when a connector is selected (right).